Yash1753/Currency-Exchange/README.md

 -MIT License.
 Feel free to use and modify.

 ##🙌 Acknowledgements
--FawazAhmed Currency API
+- FawazAhmed Currency API
--Vite
+- Vite
--Tailwind CSS
+- Tailwind CSS